tbates/tbates.github.io/_posts/2000-11-02-First-steps.markdown

 <a name="compare"></a>
 ### Compare two models

-Now we can test if gear affect mpg by comparing these two models:
+Now we can test if gear affects mpg by comparing these two models:

 ``` splus
 umxCompare(m1,m2)